Online Certificate Program in Public Health

 - Six-course public health certificate online program that includes one elective to allow you to align your education with your career goals

-- Upon completion of the Certificate in Public Health, you'll earn 19 quarter credits that may be transferred into our soon-to-launch online MPH program (Coming Fall 2020)
+- Upon completion of the Certificate in Public Health, you'll earn 19 quarter credits that may be transferred into our online Master of Public Health program

 What can you do with a Certificate in Public Health?